-In 2006, RMO Agency was established in order to build business relationships between licensed contractors and individuals in need of a license qualifier.
-Our mission is to provide legal alternatives to the long waiting periods, bureaucratic red tape and testing requirements of the California Contractors State License Board.
+In 2006, RMO Agency was established in order to provide legal alternatives to the long waiting periods, bureaucratic red tape and testing requirements of the California Contractors State License Board.

 Why Get Licensed?